maci3k/sql-tasks/README.md

 female_weight_min
 female_weight_max
 ```
 We want to be able to roughly order breeds by height and weight.
 With structure above it's a bit difficult and may cause unnecessary query complexity.
-The way it has to be solved is horizontally aggregate individually height and weight; regardless of minimum,
+The way it has to be solved is to horizontally aggregate height and weight; regardless of minimum, maximum and whether it is male or female.
-maximum and whether is male or female.
-Other words we want to calculate average value of height and average value of weight for each breed regardlessly.
-Finally height and weight should be cast to an integer.
+In other words we want to calculate average value of height and average value of weight for each breed.
+Finally height and weight should be casted to an integer.

-Second part of this task is to convert US measures units to metric SI standard.
+Second part of this task is to convert US measure units to metric SI standard.
 Table `breed` describes all height values in inches and weight in pounds, but desired units are centimeters and kilograms.
-For dimension use 2.54 multiplier to get
-centimeters and for weight 0.4536 multiplier to get kilograms.
+For dimension use 2.54 multiplier to get centimeters and for weight 0.4536 multiplier to get kilograms.
-Result data set should be order by weight and height, both descending.
+Result data set should be ordered by weight and height, both descending.

 Your aim is to combine all requirements above and provide SQL view named `view_breed`.
 The view should contain following columns: `id`, `name`, `origin`, `height`, `weight`.
 Please save view creation script in file `solution/view_breed.sql`.

 Table below shows results set of `SELECT * FROM view_breed` of valid solution.